These Make Ahead Pumpkin Squares with Cream Cheese Frosting give you a hit of pumpkin pie for fewer calories than a whole piece of pie would be.

 Have I convinced you this is a diet dessert?
 Ha!

-I make these for Thanksgiving when we have a crowd because some of the family favourites include my sister's apple pies (to die for), pumpkin pie and various other tarts and cakes that must appear.
+I make these for Thanksgiving when we have a crowd because there are so many family favourites it is hard to fit them all in!
+My sister's apple pies are to die for!
+Pumpkin pie and various other tarts and cakes must make an appearance.
 So I can still get a little fix of pumpkin pie even if I choose the apple pie for dessert!
 Family secret: I usually have my pumpkin pie for breakfast the morning after the turkey coma!

-The crust is almost a moist short bread.
+- The crust is almost a moist short bread.
 No rolling of dough here, you cut the butter in like you would for a pastry recipe but then you just pat it into the bottom of the pan.
-I use a little [easyazon_link identifier=”B000HK2DNA” locale=”CA” tag=”thewinlovskit-20″] mini-roller[/easyazon_link] for jobs like this and it is a breeze.

 And if it isn't enough that these squares are practically diet food (lol!), quick and easy to make, delicious - they also freeze beautifully so you can make them ahead!
 How good is that???